ine-rmotr-projects/itp-simple-calculator/README.md

 Welcome to your first big project!
 The goal is to make a simple calculator using everything you've learned up to this point!

+Your job is to implement the code under `calculator.py`; note that we've left only placeholders for the functions.
+Your job is to write the body of those functions.

 ### Step 1:

 * Add